imixs/imixs-cloud/README.md

 ## Registry

-Docker images are available on docker registries.
-The _Imixs-Cloud_ includes a setup to run a private Docker Registry.
+Docker images are available on docker registries. *Imixs-Cloud* includes a simple setup to run a private Docker Registry.
-You can find a detailed description how to install and setup the registry in the [section registry](./doc/REGISTRY.md)
+You can find a detailed description how to install and setup the registry in the [section registry](./doc/REGISTRY.md).
+The registry allows you to push your own applications into your private cloud in a secure way.

 ## Monitoring